HarshaFarenjiya/Auto-.csv-import-to-PostgreSQL-db/README.md

 * Install PostgreSQL and pgAdmin (Note: While setting up the both applications, set password = '1111')
 * Check whether the .csv file is encoded in UTF-8 format or not using Notepad++.
 If your file is not in csv format convert it using Notepad++
-* Make sure your .csv file has not any columns without header or with header ontain certain special characters, such as colons (":").
+* Make sure your .csv file has not any columns without header or with header ontaining special characters, such as colons (":").
 Column names must start with a letter or an underscore ( _ ).

 ## How to use?